cgeneske/CyberArkEPMLCDLifecycle/README.md

     - For Windows Credential Manager, see [Windows Credential Manager Considerations](#windows-credential-manager-considerations)

 4. Prepare the respective LCD Platforms (Windows, MacOS, and/or Linux) that will be used for on-boarding in CyberArk PAM
-    - The LCD Platform for Windows endpoints is `Windows Loosely Device` and this is available out of the box
+    - The LCD Platform for `Windows Loosely Device` is available out of the box
-    - The LCD Platform for MacOS is `MAC Loosely Device`, and can be downloaded from CyberArk Marketplace [here](https://cyberark-customers.force.com/mplace/s/#a3550000000El4QAAS-a3950000000jjtJAAQ)
+    - The LCD Platform for `MAC Loosely Device` can be downloaded from CyberArk Marketplace [here](https://cyberark-customers.force.com/mplace/s/#a3550000000El4QAAS-a3950000000jjtJAAQ)
-    - The LCD Platform for Linux is `Linux Looesly Device`, and can be downloaded from CyberArk Marketplace [here](https://cyberark.my.site.com/mplace/s/#a35Ht000001pcrlIAA-a39Ht000003ztibIAA)
+    - The LCD Platform for `Linux Looesly Device` can be downloaded from CyberArk Marketplace [here](https://cyberark.my.site.com/mplace/s/#a35Ht000001pcrlIAA-a39Ht000003ztibIAA)
         - For complete instructions on importing a Platform, see official CyberArk documentation [here](https://docs.cyberark.com/PrivCloud/Latest/en/Content/PASIMP/manage-platforms.htm?tocpath=Administrators%7CManage%20platforms%7C_____0#Importaplatform)
     - Critical to the effectiveness of this solution, is ensuring these Platforms are configured for `AutoChangeOnAdd = Yes`.
 See official CyberArk documentation for this Platform parameter [here](https://docs.cyberark.com/PrivCloud/Latest/en/Content/PASREF/Platform%20Mgmnt%20-%20UI%20and%20Workflows.htm)
         - For complete instructions on how to edit a Platform in order to make this configuration change, see official CyberArk documentation [here](https://docs.cyberark.com/PrivCloud/Latest/en/Content/PASIMP/manage-platforms.htm?tocpath=Administrators%7CManage%20platforms%7C_____0#Editaplatform)